Haripado Chatterjee LRCPE, LRCSE, LRCPSG

 The President (Sir D. Macalister), announcing the Council’s decision, said they considered the case was proved, but they had suspended their judgment until the November Session, when Dr. Chatterjee would be required to produce evidence as to his professional conduct in the interval and as to the methods of the Association under which the doctor had accepted empoyment.”

-In the Medical Register of 1915 his is living at 37, School Terrace, South Moor, Stanley, Co.
+In the Medical Register of 1915 he is living at 37, School Terrace, South Moor, Stanley, Co.
 Durham but the register published in 1919 shows he has moved with his family to Whalsey in the Shetland Islands off the mainland of Scotland.
 He is not listed in the regsiters after that.

 Haripado is commemorated in Newcastle on the North East War Memorial Project website Roll of Honour 1914-18 Lodge Temperance 2557 (NUT254).